davmac314/dasynq/doc/USAGE.md

 the `siginfo_t` structure of the platform.
 One standard method is `int get_signo()`.

 You should mask the signal (with `sigprocmask`/`pthread_sigmask`) in all threads before adding a watcher for that signal to an event loop.
+The only practical way to do this in mult-threaded programs is by masking the signal at program startup, before creating any additional threads.

-Note that the requirement for signals to be masked has implications for spawning child processes, since they inherit the signal masks.
-Often you will want certain signals to be unmasked in the child, so you should take care to unmask them specifically after forking.
+Note that signal masks are inherited by child processes; if you mask commonly used signals you should generally unmask them after forking a child process.

 ## 2.3 Child process watchers